localForage/localForage/README.md

 IndexedDB or WebSQL support.
 This means that asynchronous storage is available in Chrome, Firefox, and Safari (including Safari Mobile).

-## Browser Support
+## Supported Browsers/Platforms

-Basically all modern browsers (IE 8 and above). _Asynchronous storage_ is available in all browsers **in bold**, with their version that supports localStorage in parentheses.
+localForage is usable in all modern browsers (IE 8 and above).
+_Asynchronous storage_ is available in all browsers **in bold**, with their version that supports localStorage in parentheses.

 * **Android Browser 2.1**
 * **Blackberry 7**